MaskRIS: Semantic Distortion-aware Data Augmentation for Referring Image Segmentation: Experiments

 \textbf{Evaluation Metrics.} To evaluate model performance, we use mean Intersection-over-Union (mIoU), overall Intersection-over-Union (oIoU), and P@$\mathsf{X}$.
 While mIoU calculates the average IoU across all test samples, oIoU measures the ratio of the total intersection to the total union areas across all samples.
 P@$\mathsf{X}$ measures the percentage of test samples with an IoU above a threshold $\mathsf{X} \in \{0.5, 0.7, 0.9\}$.
 These metrics ensure a consistent and fair evaluation across different RIS methods.

-\textbf{Implementation Details.} To validate \methodname, we applied it to various RIS models~\cite{ETRIS, CRIS, LAVT, CARIS}.
-Designed as a plug-and-play training strategy, our approach maintains the essential hyperparameters, such as learning rate, epochs, and batch size, as they were in the original settings.
-Notably, we primarily implemented our method on CARIS~\cite{CARIS}, a leading SoTA method, unless stated otherwise.
+\textbf{Implementation Details.} To validate \methodname, we applied it to various RIS models~\citep{ETRIS, CRIS, LAVT, CARIS}.
+Designed as a plug-and-play training strategy, we strictly follow the original training settings and hyperparameters, such as learning rate, epochs, and batch size, without modification.
+Notably, we primarily implemented our method on CARIS~\citep{CARIS}, a leading SoTA method, unless stated otherwise.
 Images are resized to 448 $\times$ 448 for both training and testing.
 For image masking, we set 32 as the patch size.